8 Best Grocery Delivery Services of 2022

 Here are a few we like:

-- FreshDirect: Get delivery of grocery staples, including fresh produce and meat, and wines and spirits, in New York, New Jersey, Connecticut, Philadelphia, Washington, D.C., Delaware, and seasonally in the Hamptons and New Jersey.
+- FreshDirect: Get delivery of grocery staples, including fresh produce and meat, and wines and spirits, in New York, New Jersey, Connecticut, Pennsylvania, Washington, D.C., Delaware, and seasonally in the Hamptons and New Jersey.

 - Safeway: This favorite West Coast grocery store lets you order online for store pick up or delivery.